-TCIL's business doesn't produce waste that has to ensure compliance with Extended Producer Responsibility (EPR) activities.
+TCIL's business doesn't produce waste and hence Extended Producer Responsibility (EPR) is not applicable to its activities.

 1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
 If yes, provide details in the following format ?